gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 the Ignition Physics corresponding to the desired Ignition release.
 Note that the recommended Ignition release is Dome.

-## Physics engine as a plugin in Ignition Physics
+## Implement a custom feature in DART plugin

 In the last \ref createphysicsplugin "Implement a physics plugin" tutorial, we know how to implement a dummy physics engine as a plugin and load it using